mihirdeo16/ML_projects/Dev-env/README.md

 # Dev-Env container

-*This is Docker contianer to use for creating the dev enviroment to launch the Jupyter-Lab*
+*This is Docker contianer use for creating the dev enviroment to launch the Jupyter-Lab*

 Add the packages name that need to pre-install in `requirement.txt` file.